Detained Americans Fast Facts

 May 18, 2010 - Laura Ling and sister Lisa Ling's book, "Somewhere Inside: One Sister's Captivity in North Korea and the Other's Fight to Bring Her Home", is published.

-September 28, 2010 - Release date for Euna Lee's book, "The World Is Bigger Now: An American Journalist's Release from Captivity in North Korea . . .
-A Remarkable Story of Faith, Family, and Forgiveness."
+September 28, 2010 - Euna Lee's book, "The World Is Bigger Now: An American Journalist's Release from Captivity in North Korea . . .
+A Remarkable Story of Faith, Family, and Forgiveness," is published.

 Matthew Miller